dhis2/dhis2-docs/src/developer/web-api/overview.md

 Since tokens always have the same access/authorities that your user currently has, taking special care is needed if you intend to use it in any environment you don't have 100% control over.

-**NB**: If anyone else gets the hand on your token, they can do anything your user can, and there is no way to see any difference between what is done with the token or your normal user.
+**NB**: If anyone else gets their hands on your token, they can do anything your user can do.
+It is not possible to distinguish between actions performed using the token and other actions performed by your user.

 **Important**: It is strongly advised that you create a separate unique user with only the roles/authorities you want the token to have if you plan on using PAT tokens in a non-secure and/or public environment,